Disability Evaluation Under Social Security

 B. Persistent tachypnea at rest (see Table II) or markedly decreased exercise tolerance (see 104.00C2b);

 c.
-Less than the third percentile on the appropriate weight-for-length table under 105.08B1; or
+Less than the third percentile on the appropriate weight-for-length Table I or II under 105.08B1; or

 c.
-Less than the third percentile on the appropriate BMI-for-age table under 105.08B2.
+Less than the third percentile on the appropriate BMI-for-age Table III or IV under 105.08B2.

 Table I ‑ Tachycardia at Rest